RecipeShare Test Kitchen

 Whole peaches hollowed and filled with silky peach sorbet—juicy, refreshing and naturally fruity.
-A stunning make-ahead frozen dessert for warm days.
+A make-ahead frozen dessert for warm days.

 Whole peaches hollowed and filled with silky peach sorbet—juicy, refreshing and naturally fruity.
-A stunning make-ahead frozen dessert for warm days.
+A make-ahead frozen dessert for warm days.

 Choose ripe but still slightly firm peaches so they hold their shape once frozen.